precice/precice/src/precice/bindings/matlab/README.md

 This has the following advantages:
 - Multiple instances of `SolverInterfaceOOP` can exist at the same time.
 - If the gateway function crashes, then MATLAB will not crash.
 Only the mexHost object will crash.
-However, using the OOP variant is **significantly** slower than the normal in process
+However, using the OOP variant is **significantly** slower than the normal process.